 2. Main Location: This is the postcode for the location of the work.
 If the work is out and about, the location should be where the Grafter needs to start and finish the work

-3. 'Must Have' requirements: Please select any requirements which are a must have for the job, such as a CSCS card (building trade) or driving licence.
+3. 'Must Have' requirements: Please select any requirements which are essential for the job, such as a CSCS card (building trade) or driving licence.

 Once you have a completed the search, next steps is to check which Grafters are available and interested in your job.